Critical set for surface diffeomorphisms revisited: Preliminaries about dominated splitting

 The following remark is about characterizing heterocycles and is used in section \ref{sec:misiu}.

-\begin{remark} Observe that an heterocycle provides a multi-rectangle $S$ bounded by the stable and unstable arcs of finite number of periodic points and the points in the heterocycle are either those periodic points or are contained in those arcs.
-By the classical $\la-$lemma it follows that one can get an arbitrary small rectangle $R$ contained a periodic point of the heterocycle in one corner and bounded by two parallel stable arcs and two parallel unstable arcs of that point.
-Moreover, if $\omega(x)$ is a heterocycle, any sufficiently forward iterates of $x$ are in the interior of the multi-rectangle $S$ and there are forward iterates of $x$ in the interior of $R.$ \end{remark}
+\begin{remark} Observe that a heterocycle provides a multi-rectangle $S$ bounded by the stable and unstable arcs of finite number of periodic points and the points in the heterocycle are either those periodic points or are contained in those arcs.
+By the classical $\la-$lemma it follows that one can get an arbitrarily small rectangle $R$ containing a periodic point of the heterocycle in one corner and bounded by two parallel stable arcs and two parallel unstable arcs of that point.
+Moreover, if $\omega(x)$ is a heterocycle, any sufficiently large forward iterates of $x$ are in the interior of the multi-rectangle $S$ and there are forward iterates of $x$ in the interior of $R.$ \end{remark}

 The next proposition establishes a dichotomy about the possible limit sets with dominated splitting.